 - Background: During the week, Bradley works as a business development executive for a small software company.
 He doesn’t like to splurge too often, but when he shops for himself, he enjoys products that have style and high quality.
 Bradley also lives to party on the weekend and spends a lot of time at the beach.
 He’s usually with friends on weekends and stays active to soak up lots of time outside.

-By using specific details, I now have a lot more to work with when trying to pin down buyer persona interests.
+By using specific details, we now have a lot more to work with when trying to pin down buyer persona interests.

 Try it out for yourself and see if the inspiration when applying affinity audiences targeting comes to you more naturally.